intel/ai-innovation-bridge/innovation-hackathon/README.md

 # Welcome to the Intel<sup>&reg;</sup> Innovation 2022 AI Hackathon! 🚀

 In the first of the two-part AI hackathon at Intel Innovation 2022, participants began with a hands-on workshop and starter notebook in each track.
 The folders below contain the materials used in each of the three tracks.
+You may also watch a video demo of these tutorials <b>[here](https://www.intel.com/content/www/us/en/developer/videos/ai-for-social-good-hackathon.html)</b>.

 ## Table of Contents

 - [Computer Vision (CV) Track](https://github.com/intel-innersource/frameworks.ai.ai-hackathon/tree/master/innovation-hackathon/computer-vision-track)
 - [Machine Learning (ML) Track](https://github.com/intel-innersource/frameworks.ai.ai-hackathon/tree/master/innovation-hackathon/machine-learning-track)
 - [Natural Language Processing (NLP) Track](https://github.com/intel-innersource/frameworks.ai.ai-hackathon/tree/master/innovation-hackathon/natural-language-processing-track)